 Bitdefender Antivirus for Mac combines excellent malware protection with a new ransomware-protection tool that's easy to use.
 The software's sole downside is the largest system impact in passive mode among the eight products we tested.

 Still, the system impact is small compared with Windows antivirus software.
-While Bitdefender Antivirus for Mac is not the best option available (that's Kaspersky Internet Security for Mac), its sleek design makes it one of our favorites.
+While Bitdefender Antivirus is not the best antivirus for Mac (that's Kaspersky Internet Security for Mac), its sleek design makes it one of our favorites.

 Costs and What's Covered

 Bitdefender Antivirus for Mac costs $39.99 per year to protect one Mac, and $59.99 per year to protect three.

 It supports macOS 10.12 Sierra, OS X 10.11 El Capitan, 10.10 Yosemite and 10.9 Mavericks, and requires 1GB of RAM, 400MB of available disk space and an Intel CPU.

 Bitdefender Antivirus for Mac uses signature-based malware detection, behavioral-pattern recognition and cloud-based data collection to detect Mac viruses and adware.